Operations

 The Subject Line

-Personalized subject line formulas:
+Personalized subject line approaches that work:

 The Bridge